International Student Checklist

 - Laundry Facilities: All residential students have unlimited access to laundry machines.
 Washer and dryers are available in each residence hall.
 There is no additional charge for laundry service.
 Visit www.laundryview.com from any on-campus computer for real-time updates on machine availability.

 - Campus Technology: Each residential student is provided 24 hour access to our computer network through wireless and ethernet port access points.
-The College also offers 60+ cable television stations from Time Warner Cable Television, including Striker Cinema Channel 2.
+Coker also offers 60+ cable television stations from Time Warner Cable Television, including Striker Cinema Channel 2.
 Wireless internet is available across campus.

-- Career Development: The Career Development Office is located in the Student Center to assist students with resume writing, graduate school selection, major selection, interest inventories, and many other services.
+- Career Development: Career Development resources are located in the Student Success Center to assist students with resume writing, graduate school selection, major selection, interest inventories, and many other services.
 For more information, click here.

 - Coker Bookstore: The Coker Bookstore offers a variety of textbook purchasing options – new, used, rental and digital.
 The price comparison tool on our website allows you to compare our prices with the online marketplace and choose the purchase option that best meets your needs.
 Purchases may be made using cash, check, credit card, or, when available, Financial Aid.
 We also sell school supplies, Coker apparel, school spirit items, gifts, souvenirs, and drinks/snacks.
 The campus store is located on the bottom floor of the Student Union Building.
 You may visit our website www.bookstore.coker.edu.
 Follow the Coker Bookstore on Facebook, Instagram and Twitter to find out about events, sales, and other special offers.

-The Coker College Student Handbook is available online here, and is full of additional information about being a student at Coker, including:
+The Coker University Student Handbook is available online here, and is full of additional information about being a student at Coker, including:

 - Students’ Rights